 Answers from Ronald Petersen, M.D.

-There may be benefits of being bilingual.
-Several studies have shown that if you know two or more languages — and you've been diagnosed as likely to develop Alzheimer's — you may experience a delay in the onset of Alzheimer's symptoms.
-Researchers believe being bilingual or multilingual helps develop your brain's "cognitive reserve" in the same way that engaging in other mentally and socially stimulating activities does.
+Some studies have shown that if you know two or more languages — and you've been diagnosed as likely to develop Alzheimer's — you may experience a delay in the onset of Alzheimer's symptoms.
+Some researchers believe being bilingual or multilingual helps develop your brain's cognitive reserve in the same way that engaging in other mentally and socially stimulating activities does.

 Ronald Petersen, M.D.